Serta plans expansion in West Phoenix will be breaking ground

 The new facility, Yulman says, will be designed with the flexibility to expand to 100,000 square feet with subsequent additions.
 The company's existing facility in Ontario, Calif., has limited potential for growth.
 Yulman says the expanded Phoenix facility will also handle overages stemming from California demand.

 Yulman says the company has about eight years left on its lease in Ontario, but that the company will probably peak out in production in the next two to three years.
 With no expansion space, those overloads will be handled by the Phoenix plant, he says.
-As much as one-third of California's product could come out of the Phoenix factory in the future, he says.
+As much as one-third of California's bedding products and king size futon mattresses could come out of the Phoenix factory in the future, he says.

-Among the box springs and mattresses produced at the Phoenix plant will be the company's flagship product, the Perfect Sleeper.
+Among the box springs and king size futon mattress at the Phoenix plant will be the company's flagship product, the Perfect Sleeper.
 Merchandise is sold directly to retailers, Yulman says.

 Although he refuses to disclose volume or sales, Yulman says he and Kaplan bought the rights to operate the Mesa facility in September 1991.
 Sales increased by 107 percent in the first year, and are expected to increase by an additional 50 percent in 1993, he says.